+The Hebrew University of Jerusalem

 Syllabus

 Paradoxes and Dilemmas - 6012

-Last update 16-08-2018
+Last update 22-01-2023

 HU Credits: 2

+Degree/Cycle: 1st degree (Bachelor)

-Responsible Department: Cognitive Science
+Responsible Department: Cognitive and Brain Sciences

 Academic year: 0

 Semester: 2nd Semester

 Teaching Languages: Hebrew

 Campus: E. Safra

 Course/Module Coordinator: Dr. Eliezer Zilberfenig

 Coordinator Email: zilberfenig@gmail.com

 Coordinator Office Hours: to be determined later

 Teaching Staff:

-Dr. Eliezer Zilberfenig
+Dr. Eliezer Zilberfenig Course/Module description:

-Course/Module description:

 Paradoxes are often considered to be clever logic puzzles that are not relevant to our daily live, while existential and ethical dilemmas are part of our every day discourse.
 The course will deal with the connection between paradoxes and dilemmas.
-The central hypothesis we will address is that dilemmas are actually based upon paradoxes, which explains their persistent and frustrating character
+The central hypothesis we will address is that dilemmas are actually based upon paradoxes, which explains their persistent and frustrating character Course/Module aims:

-Course/Module aims:

-Learning outcomes - On successful completion of this module, students should be able to:

-- 1. to identify the underlying paradoxes inherent in existential dilemmas. - 2. to differentiate between local and general arguments - 3. to develop tolerance and moderate skepticism in relation to cont
+Learning outcomes - On successful completion of this module, students should be able to: 1. to identify the underlying paradoxes inherent in existential dilemmas.
+2. to differentiate between local and general arguments 3. to develop tolerance and moderate skepticism in relation to cont Attendance requirements(%):

-Attendance requirements(%):
+50

-Teaching arrangement and method of instruction:
+Teaching arrangement and method of instruction: lectures

 Course/Module Content:

-- 1. General introduction: definitions and explanation about the main concepts in the course (lecture #1) - 2.
-Sorites Paradoxes: Logical analysis and different methods of arriving at solutions (lecture #2&3) - 3.
-Applying Sorite Paradoxes to existential and ethical problems (lecture 4&5). - 4.The Liar paradox: historical and logical description (lecture #6) - 5.
-Implications of the Liar Paradox for psychological concepts such as self understanding and self deception (lecture #7). - 6.
-The Surprise Exam Paradox (lecture #8). - 7.
-The paradox of divergent opinions: logical analysis, including political and religious examples, different approaches for accommodating the paradox (relativism, pluralism etc.) (lecture # 9-11) - 8.
-Examination of situations involving concurrent multiple paradoxes (lecture #12). - 9.
-Summary and conclusions (lecture#13).
+1. General introduction: definitions and explanation about the main concepts in the course (lecture #1) 2.
+Sorites Paradoxes: Logical analysis and different methods of arriving at solutions (lecture #2&3) 3.
+Applying Sorite Paradoxes to existential and ethical problems (lecture 4&5).
+4. The Liar paradox: historical and logical description (lecture #6) 5.
+Implications of the Liar Paradox for psychological concepts such as self understanding and self deception (lecture #7).
+6. The Surprise Exam Paradox (lecture #8).
+7. The paradox of divergent opinions: logical analysis, including political and religious examples, different approaches for accommodating the paradox (relativism, pluralism etc.) (lecture # 9-11) 8.
+Examination of situations involving concurrent multiple paradoxes (lecture #12).
+9. Summary and conclusions (lecture#13).
+Required Reading: to be determined Additional Reading Material:

-Required Reading:

-to be determined

-Additional Reading Material:

 Course/Module evaluation:

-End of year written/oral examination 0 %

-Presentation 0 %

-Participation in Tutorials 0 %

-Project work 100 %

-Assignments 0 %

-Reports 0 %

-Research project 0 %

-Quizzes 0 %

-Other 0 %
+End of year written/oral examination 0 % Presentation 0 % Participation in Tutorials 0 % Project work 100 % Assignments 0 % Reports 0 % Research project 0 % Quizzes 0 % Other 0 % Additional information:

-Additional information: